 Whether you’re launching a new business or a new product, one of the very first things you should do is complete your competitor analysis to discover what your competitors are doing and how you can do them better.
 It’s business school 101.

 Source: Impact BND

 93% of online experiences begin with a search engine.
-So, why is it that so many businesses are ignoring their online competitors when it comes to digital marketing and SEO?
+So, why is it that so many businesses are ignoring their online competitors when it comes to their digital marketing strategy and SEO?
 The answer: It’s a daunting task; SEO is complex, viewed as too technical and can be overwhelming if you’re not down with the lingo and tuned into the tools.
 But there are so many rewards to reap with just a little bit of investment into your business’s SEO competitiveness.

 Performing an SEO competitor analysis will: